 EoE symptoms can be different, depending on a person’s age.

 Adults and teens often have:

-- trouble swallowing—the most common symptom.
-People usually have difficulty swallowing solid foods.
+- trouble swallowing, usually with solid foods.
 Some have pain with swallowing or feel as if food is lodged in their throat or chest.

 - chest or upper belly pain